Spanish

 Writing SystemLatin Script – Spanish Alphabet

-Learning VarietyLatin American Spanish, European Spanish (Spain)
+Learning VarietiesLatin American and European (Spain) are most common.

 DifficultyFSI Category I (easiest for English speakers)